oprypin/crsfml/docs/api/audio.md

 safely called at any point after a stream is opened, and will be applied to a playing sound without affecting the current playing offset.

-*Warning:* Setting the loop points while the stream's status is Paused will set its status to Stopped.
+WARNING: Setting the loop points while the stream's status is Paused will set its status to Stopped.
 The playing offset will be unaffected.

 * *time_points* - The definition of the loop.
 Can be any time points within the sound's length